Logo hd

 Electrical Code Compliance Matters

 Electrical work must adhere to strict safety regulations.
-When you attempt to do it yourself electrical repairs, you may not be aware of local building codes or permit requirements.
+When you attempt to do electrical repairs yourself, you may not be aware of local building codes or permit requirements.
 If an inspector finds your DIY electrical work doesn’t meet code, they might force you to redo the job at your own expense.
 Worse, if you ever decide to sell your home, bad electrical work can make it harder to pass a home inspection.

 A residential electrician stays up to date on local and national electrical codes, ensuring that all work meets safety standards.
 This not only protects your home but also ensures you don’t run into legal or financial trouble later.